What happens to our recycling

 There are many recycling plants in the UK, reprocessing millions of tonnes of material every year.
 All of the newsprint manufactured here in the UK is now made from 100% recycled paper and over 80% of the glass collected for recycling is used in the UK, the majority of it to make new glass bottles and jars.

-The garden waste from your grey bin is taken to a local windrow compost site where it is made into compost.
+The garden waste from your grey or green bin is taken to a local windrow compost site where it is made into compost.

 The organic waste is shredded, mixed and placed into windrows which are turned on a regular basis to improve oxygen content, distribute heat to regulate temperature and to distribute moisture.
 The windrows are turned multiple times during the composting process, which takes on average sixteen weeks.